Skip to content

 Float

-The F64 type represents floating-point number.
+The F64 type represents a 64-bit floating-point number.

 Usage